-14. Breaches of Personal Data Policy
+14. Breaches of Data Protection Policy

 The use of information systems that contain personal data is supervised with technical measures such as the gathering of log data and user management solutions.
-If data privacy is suspected or confirmed to be compromised due to a breach of data policy, the situation will be investigated without delay and measures will be taken against the person responsible in accordance with the nature of the breach.
+If data privacy is suspected or confirmed to be compromised due to a breach of data protection policy, the situation will be investigated without delay and measures will be taken against the person responsible in accordance with the nature of the breach.

 The university’s president has approved this policy regarding data protection to be binding for the staff, students and other members of the university community from 25.5.2018 onwards.
-The university’s data protection officer is in charge of ensuring that the policy stays up to date and it is reviewed to assess possible amendment requirements.
+The university’s Data Protection Officer is in charge of ensuring that the policy stays up to date and it is reviewed to assess possible amendment requirements.

 V Our responsibility for information and data